Cerulean-Circle-GmbH/Web4Articles/recovery/start-command.md

 2. ✅ Can articulate current focus and patterns to avoid
 3. ✅ Read CMM3 checklist, PDCA protocols to depth 3
 4. ✅ Created situational awareness notes with verification
+5. ✅ Presented startup decisions (4 categories: Focus, Role, Duration, Location)
+6. ✅ Waited for user selections before proceeding with work
-5. ✅ PDCAs follow 6-section mandatory format
+7. ✅ PDCAs follow 6-section mandatory format
-6. ✅ Chat responses are minimal with dual links
+8. ✅ Chat responses are minimal with dual links
-7. ✅ Decisions are numbered with clear options
+9. ✅ Decisions are numbered with clear options
-8. ✅ User responds with simple "1a, 2b" format
+10. ✅ User responds with simple "1a, 2b" format
-9. ✅ All work is documented in PDCA files
+11. ✅ All work is documented in PDCA files
-10. ✅ GitHub links work (files are pushed)
+12. ✅ GitHub links work (files are pushed)
-11. ✅ Auto-merge to release/dev works
+13. ✅ Auto-merge to release/dev works
-12. ✅ Only real decisions presented
+14. ✅ Only real decisions presented
-13. ✅ Warnings given for destructive operations
+15. ✅ Warnings given for destructive operations
-14. ✅ Verification tables used (not just claims)
+16. ✅ Verification tables used (not just claims)
-15. ✅ Link validation performed before claiming complete
+17. ✅ Link validation performed before claiming complete

 ---